pavancm/website/content/project/local-homography.md

 caption = ""

 +++
 Standard image stitching applications employ global homography warp for generating a composite panorama.
-However when ther is mismatch of keypoints in the images, global homography results in ghosting artifacts.
+However when there is mismatch of keypoints in the images, global homography results in ghosting artifacts.
 This project explored two variants of locally varying homography warp dubbed as APAP (as-projective-as-possible) and SPHP (shape-preserving-half-projective) and their effect on reducing the observed artifacts in stitched images.

 This project was undertaken as part of Advanced Image Processing (E9 246) course during Jan-May 2017.
 Further details about the project and results are available {{% staticref "pdf/AIP_Final_Report.pdf" "newtab" %}}here{{% /staticref %}}.